Up to Our Hips: Recording and Collins' prison sentence

 His legal team tried persuading the judge with a variety of pressing clips about the band, trying to argue that since the band reached number one previously, Collins would have no reason to help rob an off licence for a small sum of money.
 Character witnesses and a psychiatrist's evaluation of Collins' mental state followed.
-The charges were then reduced to "assisting an offender after a crime" and the trial was adjourned for further consideration.
-Upon hearing that the trial was on pause, Burgess remarked, "Brilliant let's get back in the studio".
+The charges were then reduced to "assisting an offender after a crime", and the trial was adjourned for further consideration.
+Upon hearing that the trial was on pause, Burgess remarked, "Brilliant, let's get back in the studio".
 The rest of the band thought Collins would face a severe reprimand, such as a suspended sentence and at least a hundred hours of community service.
-The trial recommenced on 20 September 1993, with the judge giving Whitehouse and Collins a custodial sentence; the former received four years while the latter got eight months, and was sent to Shrewsbury Prison.
-Burgess said the rest of the band got a call from Harrison, "and he's going ,'All right Tim, it's over.'
+The trial recommenced on 20 September 1993, with the judge giving Whitehouse and Collins a custodial sentence; the former received four years while the latter got eight months and was sent to Shrewsbury Prison.
+Burgess said the rest of the band got a call from Harrison, "and he's going, 'All right Tim, it's over.'
 So we're like 'What time are you getting back?' and he replied, 'We're not, it's over.
 Rob's in prison.

 With Collins incarcerated, Blunt took charge of recording.
 Mark Collins' brother John contributed some keyboard parts during the process.
-After six weeks, Rob Collins was relocated to an open prison in Redditch; here, he was able to have a Walkman, which allowed him to listen to the material the band were working on.
+After six weeks, Rob Collins was relocated to an open prison in Redditch; here, he was able to have a Walkman, which allowed him to listen to the material the band was working on.
 Hillage's knowledge of sampling allowed the band to use some of Collins' keyboard parts that he had recorded prior.
 Burgess said that John Collins had played on "Inside Looking-Out" and did overdubs for "Jesus Hairdo" and "Patrol".
 Blunt had a keyboardist, known only as Nigel, contribute to "Feel Flows"; Burgess estimated that the remaining six songs had keyboard parts from Rob Collins.
 At one point, Hillage went on a break from recording to return to London, leaving Charles in the role.
-Recording wrapped up while Collins was still in prison, with Burgess finishing vocals for "Patrol" and "Inside Looking-Out at The Mill in Cookham, Berkshire.
+Recording wrapped up while Collins was still in prison, with Burgess finishing vocals for "Patrol" and "Inside Looking-Out" at The Mill in Cookham, Berkshire.
 All of the songs were produced by Hillage, bar "Jesus Hairdo", which was produced by Charles and the band.
 The recordings were then mixed at The Mill.
 Author Dominic Wills in The Charlatans: The Authorised History (1999) said Blunt had doubts about the album's sound during this process, noting the use of drugs taking place, "believ[ing] this had [...] reduced its sense of urgency".